Hethsron/deepmwoo/README.md

         $ python3 main.py --help
     ```

+For Windows Users, before running help, it is necessary to set the excution policy to `RemoteSigned` as follows :

+    ```console
+        $ Set-ExecutionPolicy RemoteSigned
+    ```

 For development, before committing the changes on the `master` branch, it is necessary to define locally a `.gitignore` file which must contain the following lines to remove byte-compiled, byte-optimized files and packaging, as follows :

     **/__pycache__